30 Key Farming Tips for Beginners

 What are the major factors?
 The main factors include the fertility of the soil.

 Are you aware that loamy soil is the best soil that is suitable for planting?
 Besides you need to assess the climatic conditions before planting your crops.

 15. Buy second-hand Quality farming equipment

-Did you know that farming has gone beyond the use of manual labour?
+Did you know that farming has gone beyond the use of manual labor?
 You need farming tools such as tractors, ploughs, and sprayers.

 As a beginner, you need all these farming tools to enhance the smooth running of your farming activities.
 They serve as support services for your business.

 In case you don’t have enough money at your disposal.
 Why not buy second-hand farming equipment such as tractors, and sprayers?

 Second-hand farming tools are cheap and affordable.
 They are environmentally helpful.